ligolang/ligo-mirror/vendors/LexerLib/README.md

       ] in
 ```

-We see that the latter indeed adds to the former only the options that
+We see that the latter has a parameter `buffer` and adds to it (that
+is, the former buffer made by the `make_help` of the preprocessor)
-are specific to lexing.
-Let us compare now the type and value
+only the options that are specific to lexing.
+Let us compare now the
-`status`.
+type and value `status`.

 In the `Preprocessor` library, we have: